 The columns in your query must align with the field names expected by the specimen tables to be imported correctly.
 Find the expected specimen column names and details in this topic:

 In particular, if you include columns for primary, derivative, and additive type data, these columns must be named 'primary_type' or 'PrimaryType', 'derivative_type' or 'DerivativeType', or 'additive_type' or 'AdditiveType' respectively.
-During the import process, the information in these files will be used to generate the various .tsv files and added to the archive that is constructed and imported.
+During the import process, the information in these files will be used to generate the various .tsv files within the archive that is constructed and imported.

 - Navigate to the study folder where the Professional module is enabled.